choltz/blog/content/blog/functional-composition-in-ruby.markdown

 Despite the advantages of method chaining, there are a couple problems.

-1. This isn't very readable - the old joke is that it is <a href="https://en.wikipedia.org/wiki/Write-only_language" target= "window">write only code</a>
+1. This isn't self documenting - the old joke is that it is <a href="https://en.wikipedia.org/wiki/Write-only_language" target=
+"window">write only code</a>
 2. We can't add new methods with more meaningful names to the method chain
 3. This method does a lot - many tests would be needed to verify all cases